 A hydrocoele can occur on one side or on both sides of the scrotum but most commonly occur on the right side.
 Apart from the scrotal swelling associated with a hydrocoele, other signs characteristic of the condition include:

-- A bluish discolouration of the skin if the hydrocoele is large.
+- A bluish discolouration of the skin if the hydrocoele is large

-- The area of the hydrocoele is clearly defined.
+- The area of the hydrocoele is clearly defined

-In adolescents and adults treatment may not be required if the hydrocoele is small, the testes can be examined easily, and the amount of fluid remains constant.
+In adolescents and adults, treatment may not be required if the hydrocoele is small, the testes can be examined easily, and the amount of fluid remains constant.
 Treatment may be recommended if the hydrocoele is causing discomfort or embarrassment.

-During surgery a small incision is made in the scrotum.
-The hydrocoele is drained of fluid and the membranes involved with the hydrocoele are removed.
+During surgery a small incision is made in the scrotum or lower abdomen and the hydrocoele is drained of fluid.
 The incision is closed with small stitches.
-Surgery usually ensures permanent resolution of the hydrocoele.
+Surgery usually prevents recurrence of the hydrocoele.

 Mayo Clinic (2018).
 Hydrocele (Web Page).
 Rochester, MN: Mayo Foundation for Medical Education and Research. https://www.mayoclinic.org/diseases-conditions/hydrocele/symptoms-causes/syc-20363969 [Accessed: 16/04/20]